cibernox/cibernox.github.io/source/_posts/2016-01-24-ember-closure-actions-in-depth.markdown

 ```
 {% endraw %}

-Using currying each level can augment the action with one extra argument, and that frees the last
+Using currying each level can augment the action with some extra arguments, and that frees the last
 level of the chain of the responsibility of holding all the information needed invoke the function with.
-Each argument can live in the level it makes more sense, without leaking outside it.
+Each piece of data can live in the level it makes more sense, without leaking outside it.

 #### **Extracting values out of the first argument**

 The _action_ helper accepts a set of key/value pairs as last argument.
 One special option you can use
-is the `value` options.
-The option contains a path, and the closure action will be invoked with the
+is the `value` option.
+This option holds a path, and the closure action will be invoked with the
 value contained in that path on the first argument, instead of the argument itself.

 The most common example of this is to extract some value out of the event.